-Update: Ada Lovelace Day is held every year on the second Tuesday of October to celebrate women in technology.
+Update 8 March 2021: While Ada Lovelace Day isn't for another 7 months we wanted to take a few minutes today (International Women’s Day March 8 2021) to celebrate all women in technology.
 We thought we'd update this post with a little more detail on the world's first computer programmer for the occasion.

 When we think of innovators of the technology space we largely think of blokes like Mark Zuckerberg, Bill Gates, Steve Jobs, Elon Musk - the zeitgeist is largely male.
 Women in technology seem to be getting rarer and rarer.

 But that hasn’t always been the case.
 As a matter of fact, for the first decade or so programming was a ‘pink-collar’ industry.
 The vast majority of early coders were women.
 What’s more, it’s an industry created by women.

 Women changed technology into what it is today.
 Two centuries ago (when computers were made of flywheels and cogs), Ada Lovelace was the matriarch behind programmable computers.
 The world’s first developer, who lay down the foundations for the future we’re currently living in, was a woman.

 Almost a hundred years after she published her seminal documents on programmable computers, Alan Turing used them as inspiration for the modern, electric machines we still use today.

 While we started off with a great leap into gender equity, the trend didnt last long, and today, according to the 2020 STEM Equity Monitor ,

 “In 2019, women comprised 27% of the people working in STEM-qualified industries”

 with the IT industry equity score is lower than other scientific industries.